-- Since 2014, the United States invested $117.3 million in U.S. security assistance for Georgia under the Department of State’s Title 22 authorities.
-This includes over $109 million in Foreign Military Financing (FMF), which Georgia has used to purchase U.S.-manufactured defense articles, training, and services in support of its legitimate defense needs.
-Georgia’s defense requirements include the care and rehabilitation of Wounded Warriors.
-The United States and Georgia have established an integrated, interdisciplinary rehabilitation center for Georgia’s 200+ Wounded Warriors, similar to the Walter Reed National Military Medical Center, which is partially funded by $2.5 million in FMF assistance.
+- Since 2015, the United States invested $202 million in U.S. security assistance for Georgia under the Department of State’s Title 22 authorities.
+This includes over $190 million in Foreign Military Financing (FMF), which Georgia used to purchase U.S.-manufactured defense articles, training, and services in support of its national defense needs.
+Georgia received $35 million in bilateral FMF funds in FY 2019, in addition to $18.5 million of previously unallocated FY 2018 FMF-Overseas Contingency Operations funding in support of the Department’s $142 million Black Sea Maritime Domain Awareness (MDA) program, which also includes Ukraine, Bulgaria and Romania.

-- Since 2009, U.S. Marines have trained and deployed Georgian soldiers in support of NATO’s Resolute Support Mission (RSM) in Afghanistan.
-The Georgia Deployment Program-RSM is funded by the Coalition Readiness Support Program (CRSP), totaling approximately $200M in funding from 2010-2018.
+- Since 2009, U.S. Marines trained and deployed Georgian soldiers in support of NATO’s Resolute Support Mission (RSM) in Afghanistan.
+The Georgia Deployment Program-RSM is funded through the Coalition Readiness Support Program (CRSP) and DoD lift-and-sustain authorities, totaling over $200 million in funding from 2010-2018.

-Saving Lives Through Conventional Weapons Destruction
+Saving Lives Through Conventional Weapons Destruction (CWD)

 Peacekeeping and Exercises

 - Georgia also participated in NATO and EU peacekeeping operations.
-From 1999-2008, 2,259 its service members served in the Kosovo Force (KFOR) mission, providing a company-sized unit as part of the German brigade and an infantry platoon within a Turkish battalion task force.
+From 1999-2008, 2,259 of its service members served in the Kosovo Force (KFOR) mission, providing a company-sized unit as part of the German brigade and an infantry platoon within a Turkish battalion task force.
 From 2006-2008, Georgia deployed a combat infantry brigade in support of U.S. forces in Iraq.
-In 2015, Georgia contributed a company-sized unit to the European Union Military Operation in the Central African Republic (EUFOR RCA).
+In 2019, Georgia contributed a company-sized unit to the European Union Military Operation in the Central African Republic (EUFOR RCA).

 For further information, please contact the Bureau of Political-Military Affairs, Office of Congressional and Public Affairs at PM-CPA@state.gov, and follow the Bureau of Political-Military Affairs on Twitter, @StateDeptPM.